squinkylabs/SquinkyVCV/docs/chebyshev.md

 Mod and LFM perform different functions.
 Mod, like the CV input, is an exponential control.
 If an LFO is patched into the Mod input and the Mod depth is adjusted for a vibrato of one semitone, that vibrato will be one semitone regardless of the base pitch.
 But if an audio rate signal is patched into the Mod input you will tend to get “clangorous” sounds with inharmonic overtones.

 LFM, on the other hand, allows through-zero linear FM.
-While this is not very good for vibrato it does create complex timbres where the harmonics are in tune, and that "in tuneness" will remain as the mod depth is changed.
+While this is not very good for vibrato it does create complex timbres where the harmonics are in tune, and that consonance will remain as the mod depth is changed.
 Exponential FM at audio rates can also be tuned, but the tuning will disappear  as the mod depth changes, making it impossible to to generate dynamic harmonic sounds.

 ### Folder/Clipper